moh92ahm/primedent/README.md

 To run Payload in production, you need to build and start the Admin panel.
 To do so, follow these steps:

-1. Invoke the `next build` script by running `pnpm build` or `npm run build` in your project root.
+1. Invoke the `next build` script by running `npm build` or `npm run build` in your project root.
 This creates a `.next` directory with a production-ready admin bundle.
-1. Finally run `pnpm start` or `npm run start` to run Node in production and serve Payload from the `.build` directory.
+1. Finally run `npm start` or `npm run start` to run Node in production and serve Payload from the `.build` directory.
 1. When you're ready to go live, see Deployment below for more details.

 ### Deploying to Payload Cloud